 Where do we want to be in the future?
 How will we get there?
 Who will play a part?
-Our City has events and festivals that enhance our lifestyle and communicates them effectively Host and support a diverse range of events, activities, and festivals Communications with the wider community are improved through updated directories and accessible event calendars Aboriginal Affairs NSW Aboriginal Community Working Party Broken Hill City Council Charity organisations Our public spaces and activities help us feel healthy and happy Ensure sport and recreation facilities are available to meet community needs Ensure that future development supports the growth of our community Ensure that public spaces and community buildings meet the needs of the community Department Family and Community Services Department of Justice Department of Planning and Environment Far West Local Health District Our community has access to adaptable and inclusive community and health services We are a supportive and inclusive community Support and continue to develop services to promote health and wellbeing Implement and review plans and strategies to support an inclusive community Support volunteer and community groups to increase community capacity Federal and State Government Agencies Local sports and recreation Clubs Non-Government Agencies NSW Department of Premier and We are a healthy community People are engaged and taking advantage of the opportunities available to connect with others Cabinet NSW Police - Barrier Police It is safe and easy to get around our City Ensure that infrastructure meets community needs and service levels Ensure that active transport infrastructure meets community need and service levels District NSW Primary Health Network NSW Sports and Recreation Social housing providers Transport for NSW How will we know when we have got there?
-Measures Source

-Measures Source 1.
-Increased measures of health and wellbeing Health Surveys 2.
-Increased attendance at community events and celebrations Data collection 3.
-Access to suitable support and services are available Community Survey 4.
+Our City has events and festivals that enhance our Host and support a diverse range of events, Aboriginal Affairs NSW lifestyle and communicates them effectively activities, and festivals Aboriginal Community Working Communications with the wider community are Party improved through updated directories and Broken Hill City Council accessible event calendars Charity organisations Our public spaces and activities help us feel healthy Ensure sport and recreation facilities are available Department Family and and happy to meet community needs Community Services Ensure that future development supports the Department of Justice growth of our community Department of Planning and Ensure that public spaces and community buildings Environment meet the needs of the community Far West Local Health District Our community has access to adaptable and inclusive Support and continue to develop services to Federal and State Government Agencies community and health services promote health and wellbeing Local sports and recreation We are a supportive and inclusive community Implement and review plans and strategies to support an inclusive community Clubs Support an inclusive community Support volunteer and community groups to Non-Government Agencies increase community capacity NSW Department of Premier and We are a healthy community People are engaged and taking advantage of the Cabinet we are a nearing commonly opportunities available to connect with others NSW Police - Barrier Police It is safe and easy to get around our City Ensure that infrastructure meets community needs District in is suite unit only to get uncommon any and service levels NSW Primary Health Network Ensure that active transport infrastructure meets NSW Sports and Recreation community need and service levels Social housing providers - Transport for NSW I we know when we have got there? sures Source Increased measures of health and wellbeing ' Health Surveys 2.
+Increased attendance at community events a Data collection 3.
+Access to suitable support and services are a available Community Survey 4.
 The community feels safe Community Survey 5.
 There is adequate housing and sufficient employment for all Data Collection 6.
 Minority groups are engaged and participating in the life of the community Community Survey 7.
 The social and lifestyle factors affecting health of residents are monitored for improvement Data Collection 8.
-Our residents know the history of the City Community Survey 9.
-Young people feel connected to the community and have growing opportunities to contribute Community Survey 10.
-The community narrative is increasingly positive Community Survey ountry
+Our residents know the history of the City Community Survey ity and have growing opportunities to contribute Community Survey 10.
+The community narrative is increasingly pos itive Community Survey